 4. As mentioned in Material and methods, the titer of pesudovirus could be calculated by flow cytometry or luciferase.
 Fluorescent signal of ZsGreen is detected by flow cytometry and relative luciferase units is detected using luciferase.
 It is confusing that the higher titers of relative luciferase units are observed using the Luciferase-IRES-ZsGreen backbone but the fluorescent signal of ZsGreen is lower.

-First, it is difficult to directly compare luciferase titers as measured in relative luciferase units per mL to ZsGreen titers as measured by transduction units per mL.
+First, it is difficult to directly compare luciferase titers as measured in relative luciferase units per mL to ZsGreen titers as measured by transduction units (TU) per mL.
 One RLU per mL is not directly equivalent to one TU per mL.
 Indeed, a single cell transduced with the luciferase-containing backbone is likely contributing more than one RLU, whereas any cell transduced with a ZsGreen backbone can only be counted as one positive cell in the flow cytometry readout of ZsGreen.
-This contributes to the higher titers as measured by luciferase versus ZsGreen.
+This fact explains why the luciferase RLUs are higher than the ZsGreen TU: a single virion can produce many RLUs.
 Furthermore, the ZsGreen signal is lower from the Luciferase-IRES-ZsGreen backbone than the ZsGreen only backbone because expression is typically decreased following an IRES compared to expression from a single-gene construct (such as the ZsGreen only backbone).
-Thus, the differences in ZsGreen expression between the backbones are more an artifact of the differences in construct design than any biological differences in titer.
+Thus, the differences in ZsGreen expression between the backbones are a result of the differences in construct design rather than any biological differences in titer.

 Minor comments